KrauseFx/krausefx.com/_drafts/trusting-sdks.md

 ### How can SDK providers protect their users?

 This would go out of scope for this blog post.
-Mozilla offers a really good [security guide](https://developer.mozilla.org/en-US/docs/Web/Security) that’s a good starting point.
+Mozilla offers a [security guide](https://developer.mozilla.org/en-US/docs/Web/Security) that’s a good starting point.
 Mozilla provides a tool called [observatory]([https://observatory.mozilla.org](https://observatory.mozilla.org)) that will do some automatic checks of the server settings and certificates.

 ### How many of the most popular SDKs are affected by this vulnerability?